 It was time.

 The National League had been the dominant force in baseball ever since it was formed in 1876.
-Sure, there were rival leagues from time to time — the American Association, the Union Association, the Player’s League.
-But the National League had defeated them all with a deft combination of superior play, clever marketing, and underhanded business practices.
+Sure, there were rival leagues from time to time — the American Association, the Union Association, the Player’s League — but the National League defeated them all with a deft combination of superior play, clever marketing, and underhanded business practices.

 The 1900 season had not been a good one for the National League.
 Attendance was down.
 Way down.
 So at the end of the year, the league announced that it would drop four of its twelve teams.